 Comparing the public data to the M.2059 guidance for receiver desensitization shows a larger improvement in the commercial RA performance of up to 49 dB, a factor of nearly 80,000 times.
 This is shown in Table 6.

-Table 6: RA Desensitization Performance is Much Improved in AVSI Vol. II versus M.2059
+Table 6: RA Desensitization Performance is Much Improved in AVSI Vol. II versus M.2059 (in dB)

 In summary, for sharing and compatibility studies considering lower heights than operational altitude, publicly available aviation industry test data for RA receiver overload and desensitization should be used.